-If a county treasurer adopts a resolution for the foreclosure of abandoned land and certifies a copy of the resolution to the prosecuting attorney, the prosecuting attorney must conduct a title search for the purpose of identifying any lienholders or other persons having a legal or equitable ownership interest or other security interest in land appearing on the list of abandoned parcels.
-If a certificate holder compiles a list of the parcels that the certificate holder determines to be abandoned land under the bill, the certificate holder must cause a title search to be conducted for the purpose of identifying any lienholders or other persons having a legal or equitable ownership interest or other security interest in land appearing on the list.
+If a county treasurer adopts a resolution as described above and certifies a copy of the resolution to the prosecuting attorney, the prosecuting attorney must cause a title search to be conducted for the purpose of identifying any lienholders or other persons having a legal or equitable ownership interest or other security interest in abandoned land appearing on the list of abandoned parcels.
+If a certificate holder compiles a list of the parcels that the certificate holder determines to be abandoned land under the bill, the certificate holder must cause a title search to be conducted for the purpose of identifying any lienholders or other persons having a legal or equitable ownership interest or other security interest in abandoned land appearing on the list.